-The Penguin trying to trick his way into the Batcave as Commodore Schmidlap.
+The Penguin trying to trick his way into the Batcave as Commodore Schmidlapp.
 How well does his disguise work?

 Best part is Penguin knows they know, but has an ace up his sleeve in the form of dehydrated henchmen.
-Unfortunately, he had no way of knowing that the Batcave uses soft water, which causes the henchmen to instantly disappear with a cartoon sound upon being struck.
+Unfortunately, he accidentally rehydrated them with the heavy water (2H2O) used for the Batcave's atomic pile, which causes the henchmen to instantly disappear with a cartoon sound upon being struck.
 Then Batman goes into a short speech about the value and fragility of life.
 Bathos at its finest.

 And speaking of paper-thin disguises, earlier on, Batman goes on a date with Ms. Kitka.
-He makes Alfred tail them in the Batmobile (because Robin's too young to drive, of course.)
-Alfred's crime-fighter costume is just a black bandanna with eyeholes over his regular clothes, with his glasses over his mask, making it hilariously obvious that he's just Bruce Wayne's butler in a mask.
+He makes Alfred tail them in the Batmobile (because Robin's too young to drive, of course).
+Alfred's crime-fighter costume is just a black eye mask over his regular clothes, with his glasses over his mask, making it hilariously obvious that he's just Bruce Wayne's butler in a mask.
 Driving Batman's car.
 No big deal.
 And, of course, if he should get pulled over, he had earlier confirmed to Bruce that he has his driver's license in his wallet.

 Robin: Banana...
 Russian...
+I've got it!
 Someone Russian is going to slip on a banana and break their neck!

 Batman: Precisely, Robin!
 The only possible meaning!